 What kinds of websites and tools do you use for your own brain training?
 Do you like to learn with audio and video or do you prefer books and reading?
 Do you use applications like the adaptive learning platform from Cerego?
 We all learn in different ways and it's up to each of us to find the optimal strategy for ourselves.
 Although I like learning through lectures (like those offered by MOOCs such as the offerings on Coursera), I learn far better through reading and by making associations with what I read and see.
 An approach like that of Cerego works well for me.
 You should definitely check it out and see what you think.
 Here's that website again: Cerego.com

+Units are absolutely necessary for our understanding of the universe.
+I can tell you I have 12, that you need to drive for three to get there, or that you have exactly 16 to cut the blue wire before the bomb explodes, but none of those things make sense without some idea of the relative units involved.
 If I have 12 gold bricks, that's a much different story than if I have 12 dirty socks.
 A drive of three city blocks will be a much shorter trip than a drive of three kilometers.
 If you only have 16 seconds left before the bomb explodes, you might feel a little more rushed than if you have 16 hours.
+At least all of those units make sense since we use them pretty commonly, but what about the more unusual units?
+What would 12 beard-seconds or 16 barns mean to you?
+If you haven't heard of those units of measurement before, then get ready, 'cause this is going to be fun!

-The Beard-Second
+The Beard-Second:

 a minuscule measure of epic growth